Alumni Week: ARE YOU IN?

 Virtually visit the Mitchell Gallery for an exclusive alumni tour of its newest exhibit led by Art Educator Lucinda Edinberg.

-- Alumni Association Board Annual Meeting & Election
+- Alumni Association Annual All-alumni Meeting and Election

 Join the Alumni Association Board for the annual meeting of alumni and leadership elections.